A JOURNEY TO THE HEART OF TURKISH CUISINE and GÖBEKLİTEPE

 Last you will explore the famous Grand Bazaar.

-Dinner will be at one of Istanbul’s popular kebab restaurant.
+Dinner will be at one of Istanbul’s popular restaurants.

 Overnight in 10 Karaköy Hotel Istanbul.
 (B,L,D)